podtato-head/podtato-head/README.md

 * A single file go server that says "Hello world"
 * A multi-stage build docker file to build a container
-* A manifest ot create a Kubernets service and deployment.
+* A manifest ot create a Kubernetes service and deployment.
+* A helm chart for the service and the deployment.
+* Three container images showing different versions
+    * aloisreitbauer/hello-server:v0.1.0
+    * aloisreitbauer/hello-server:v0.1.1
+    * aloisreitbauer/hello-server:v0.1.2

 ## Scenarios and Use Cases you can test with this repository